jenaiz/micro-lisp/README.md

 ```
 make mlisp
 ```
+The current implementation is tested in Mac OS X (10.9) and include some rules for Win32 systems (but it is not tested there).

 Future
 ------
 Now the challenge is to continue creating more features for µLisp, some of them come from the las two chapters where there some ideas to continue with the implementations